Concordium/concordium.github.io/source/shared/net/desktop-wallet/create-identity-desktop.rst

 #.
 Press both buttons to confirm the following on the Ledger:

-   - Create credential (each credential is assigned a number)
+   - Create credential (each credential is assigned a number): : Press the right button and then both buttons to confirm **Accept**.
-   - Public key
+   - Public key: Press both buttons to accept.

 #.
 Review that the public key on the Ledger corresponds to the public key in the Desktop Wallet.
 Use the right button to navigate through the key.